tampubolon/elk/README.md

 ## B. ELK Stack for Logging Infrastructure

+### Why ELK stack?
+I chose the ELK stack for logging infrastructure because it provides a reliable way to collect and analyze logs from multiple services in one place.
+I have hands-on experience using Elasticsearch, Logstash, and Kibana, so I’m comfortable setting up log pipelines, creating dashboards, and monitoring system performance.
+With ELK, it’s easier to troubleshoot issues, spot patterns, and respond quickly when problems arise, which helps keep systems running smoothly.

 #### Demo
 Below screen recording video is ELK demo, it shows the ingested logs, dashboard, infrastructure monitoring and ELK cluster info:
 ![alt text](assets/sawitpro-elk.gif)